 The Defamation Act 2005 protects people who give the ICAC information about suspected corrupt conduct in the NSW public sector.
 It is a defence to the publication of defamatory matter if the defendant proves that it was published on an occasion of absolute privilege such as publication to the ICAC.

-Complainants also have legal protection under the Independent Commission Against Corruption Act 1988.
+Complainants also have legal protection under the Independent Commission Against Corruption Act 1988 ("the ICAC Act").

 Sections 93 and 94 of the ICAC Act make it a criminal offence to:

-- threaten or use, cause, inflict or procure violence, punishment, damage, loss or disadvantage to anyone who has given the Commission information or assisted us in other ways
+- threaten or use, cause, inflict or procure violence, punishment, damage, loss or disadvantage to anyone who has given the ICAC information or assisted it in other ways

 - dismiss or disadvantage anyone in their employment because they have assisted the ICAC.